MaziarAm/FinalProject_Concordia_Bootcamps/README.md

 Final project for Concordia Bootcamps is an online English/French class called "Fluency".
 Authentication is done via Auth0 and has 2 types: User and Admin.
-A user can register for a course and check all the registered courses in a seperate page.
+A user can register for a course and check all the registered courses in a separate page.
 An admin can edit and delete each course.

 <img width="1536" alt="Screen Shot 2021-12-27 at 11 14 21 AM" src="https://user-images.githubusercontent.com/46263821/147489630-56427ff9-9788-4959-b0ee-a1383f94c9a5.png">